 A quorum for a regular or special meeting of the Society shall be fifteen (15) members.

-A quorum for the Board of Directors, an advisory board, or other standing or temporary committees, shall consist of a majority of the named members -- although in an emergency approval for an action may be obtained by telephone from the majority of those named.
+A quorum for the Board of Directors, an advisory board, or other standing or temporary committees, shall consist of a majority of the named members -- although in an emergency approval for an action may be obtained by telephone or email from the majority of those named.

 If at any meeting of the Board of Directors there is not a quorum present in person or by proxy, the meeting shall be adjourned.